 One of the most famous Yosemite photographers is Ansel Adams (1902-1984).
 Adams was a photographer and environmentalist from San Francisco, California who spent much time in Yosemite capturing the park's beauty in his photography.

-Follow the link to see this image of Monolith, The Face of Half Dome (The Ansel Adams Gallery) that Adams captured in 1927 after a 4,000-foot climb in heavy snow.
+Follow the link to see this image of Monolith, The Face of Half Dome that Adams captured in 1927 after a 4,000-foot climb in heavy snow.
 Half Dome itself reaches 5,000 feet above Yosemite Valley and is a true park icon.
 Today, thousands of people make the 14 to 16 mile (10 to 12 hours) hike to half dome.

-Visit The Ansel Adams Gallery again to see just one of Adams' many photographs of El Capitan, which rises nearly 3,600 feet above the Yosemite valley floor.
+Adams took many photos of El Capitan, which rises nearly 3,600 feet above the Yosemite valley floor.
 Today, rock climbers from around the world attempt to make the 7- to 10-day ascent up the granite rock face.
 Take a look at his El Capitan, Sunrise photograph.

 In addition to its impressive rock faces, Yosemite is home to countless breathtaking waterfalls.
-Adams captured several of these, including Bridalveil Fall and Vernal Fall (The Ansel Adams Gallery).
+Adams captured several of these, including Bridalveil Fall and Vernal Fall.
 The best time of year to view the waterfalls is May through June.

-Yosemite National Park is located in the heart of the Sierra Nevadas in Central California.
-It fell under protection of the state of California in 1864.
+Yosemite National Park is located in the heart of the Sierra Nevada in Central California.
+It fell under the protection of the state of California in 1864.
 Today, the park spans 1,200 square miles.
-Its hiking trails, camp sites, picnic areas, and climbing routes are enjoyed by over 4 million visitors per year.
+Its hiking trails, campsites, picnic areas, and climbing routes are enjoyed by over 4 million visitors per year.

-Take some time to explore Yosemite National Park with the following video from the National Park Service.
+Take some time to explore Yosemite National Park with the National Park Service video.